google/benchmark/README.md

   jmp .LoopBody
 .LoopEnd:
 ```

+Unless C++03 compatibility is required, the ranged-for variant of writing
+the benchmark loop should be preferred.

 ## Passing arbitrary arguments to a benchmark
 In C++11 it is possible to define a benchmark that takes an arbitrary number